Hongske/subeta/custom-css/Modernised/README.md

 <strong>📅 2024/03/06</strong>

+- Added styling for codacaves
-- Added styling for codecaves-widget in the sidebar
+- Added styling for codacaves-widget in the sidebar
+- Added styling for mind-reader
+- Fixed alignment of the item-list for the basic collections
+- Fixed bookmarks on explore-pages
+- Fixed error with wishlist-styling
+- Fixed Hidden Opponent styling on explore-pages

 <br>
 <details>